coursekata/find-duplicate-items/README.md

       - id: find-duplicate-items
 ```

-This will scan the entire repository for duplicate items whenever markdown or
+This will scan the entire repository for duplicate items whenever Markdown or
 HTML files are staged for commit.

 To limit the search to specific directories, pass glob patterns as arguments: